Byongho96/TIL/JavaScript/03_JavaScript_Asynchronous.md

 ```

 ### 1.2.
 JavaScript Runtime
-The environment that help JavaScript being asynchronous
+The environment that helps JavaScript being asynchronous
 1. All tasks are processed after entering the **Call Stack**.
 2. If a long-lasting task enters the stack, it is sent to the **Web API** and processed separately.
 3. Tasks that have been processed in Web API are sequentially entered into the **Task Queue**.